 - a strange animal (stingray, octopus, land chameleon...) discreetly follows the adventurers as soon as they enter, and once spotted can be tamed (or fought).

-- one of the porters loses his mind because of the mystical atmosphere of the Holy of Holies, and all these riches (succeed in calming him down)
+- one of the porters loses his mind because of the mystical atmosphere of the Holy of Holies, and all this wealth (succeed in calming him down)

 - in the absence of a gas mask, one of the wearers has an oedema in the throat, as an allergic reaction to mould from the Holy of Holies (need to give him a tracheotomy?).